 Depending on how long a person has used Ritalin, the detox curriculum can include medically monitored services.
 For instance, you may arrive at Granite Recovery Centers high on the drug and, with time, experience some associated symptoms, like anxiety and depression.
 Our care providers will offer the utmost care and support to ensure you remain comfortable from the initial withdrawal symptoms to post-checkout monitoring.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Other variables that can determine if you need to be placed in a detoxification curriculum that requires medical monitoring:

 - Not being a danger to others or yourself

 Inpatient treatment allows a person to stay at a facility for 24-hour care.
 He or she can stay at a residential center and enjoy an interactive community while working on recovery alongside other patients.
 Such treatment options include various activities to keep the patients busy, entertained and comfortable:

 - Life skills-building sessions

 - Holistic or exercise therapy

 - Integrative 12-step curricula

 Outpatient rehab programs permit people to receive care while staying at an extended facility or their homes with supportive families.
 This option also includes sober living houses, where a person lives, attends therapy sessions and can receive other forms of services and care from a different outpatient facility.
-Usually, you can access this option after completing primary care at an inpatient center that provides continued support and structure for long-term guidance.
+Usually, you can access this option after completing primary care at an inpatient center.

-There may be a few features at the outpatient facilities that promote sustained self-care and management, such as:
+There are a few features at the outpatient facilities that promote sustained self-care and management: